kripken/ammo.js/README.markdown

     returning a wrapper, you can always take the output and pass it back to another binding function, without that function needing to check the type of the argument.

+    If you want to pass a null pointer, use that NULL object.
+The reason is that the bindings code is faster if it does not need to check each argument for its type and convert them on the fly.
+In practice this should not be an inconvenience, and you shouldn't need to think about it, because bindings functions return wrapped objects, so you can just pass those back into other bindings functions.
+In other words, you should normally never have to see a raw pointer.

   * There is experimental support for binding operator functions.
 The following might work: